 The Roland SC-55 was the must-have sound module of the nineties.
 Many game composers used the Roland SC-55 as a reference module to create their music (e.g. Doom and Descent).
 With it you could hear the music as the composers heard it - the way it was meant to be heard.
 Another reason for the popularity nowadays is the nostalgic feeling for those who actually owned a Roland SC-55 back in the day.

-I didn't get to enjoy a Roland SC-55 back in the days.
+Every new device added new instruments (called patches) but also changed already existing instruments, which means there are big sound differences between the different modules, even though the games weren't optimized for it.I didn't get to enjoy a Roland SC-55 back in the days.
 I only heard of it years later.
-I listened to the music packs from MusicallyInspired, which were recorded using the SC-55.
-In order to listen to songs other than the packs he uploaded I decided to buy the module for myself, which I did at the end of 2017 and I have to say that I really like it.
+I listened to the music packs from MusicallyInspired (Brandon Blume), which were recorded using the SC-55.
+In order to listen to songs other than the packs he uploaded I decided to buy the module myself, which I did at the end of 2017 and I have to say that I really like it.

-There are many songs that just sound great with the Roland SC-55 but there are also a few which, in my opinion, don't sound quite as impressive.
-I wanted an alternative for those songs.
-I could have used soundfonts, but they are often imbalanced between different instruments (e.g. quality, volume etc).
+There are many songs that just sound great with the Roland SC-55 but there are also a few songs that, in my opinion, don't sound quite as impressive.
+I wanted an alternative for these songs.
+I could have used soundfonts, but they are often imbalanced between different instruments (e.g. quality, volume etc.).
 I was rather looking for something that reached the quality of the SC-55 and was also as well-balanced.
 So I came to the conclusion that I simply should get another Sound Canvas device.
 After some research I came across the Roland SC-D70, which I bought mid-2018.
 Not long after I was inspired to arrange these music packs so that others can also have an alternative to the Roland SC-55 Music Packs, which offer the same high quality.